 Title insurance protects a policyholder against challenges to rightful ownership of real property, challenges that arise from circumstances of past ownerships.
 Each successive owner brings the possibility of title challenges to the property.

-When you purchase real property, rely on AAA Title Agency and Chicago Title to protect your interests.
-You’ll be insured by a company backed by more than 150 years of successful title operations.
+When you purchase title insurance from AAA Title Agency and Chicago Title to protect your interests, you’ll be insured by a company backed by more than 150 years of successful title insurance experience.